PdIPS/CBX/paper.md

 # Summary

-Solving real-world problems across diverse fields such as engineering, finance, machine learning, and scientific research often requires solving a global optimization problem of the form
+Addressing real-world challenges across diverse domains, including engineering, finance, machine learning, and scientific research often requires solving a global optimization problem of the form

 $$
-\min_{x\in\mathcal{X}} f(x),
+\min_{x\in\mathcal{X}} f(x).
 $$

-where $f:\mathcal{X}\to\mathbb{R}$ is some objective function over the state space $\mathcal{X}$.
-With rising model complexity, solution spaces become convoluted and call for more refined algorithms.
+Here, $f:\mathcal{X}\to\mathbb{R}$ is some objective function over the state space $\mathcal{X}$.
 While in many cases, gradient-based methods achieve state-of-the-art performance, there are various scenarios where so-called derivative free methods are more appropriate.
-One reason for this, might be that the gradient of $f$ might be unavailable or difficult to evaluate.
-Another one might be that $f$ is non-smooth or non-convex, which also hinders the applicability of gradient-based methods.
+This can be attributed to the unavailability or difficulty in evaluating the gradient of $f$.
+Additionally, it might be that $f$ is non-smooth or non-convex, which also hinders the applicability of gradient-based methods.

-While there are many techniques for derivative-free optimization, like random or pattern search [@friedman1947planning;@rastrigin1963convergence;@hooke1961direct], Bayesian optimization [@movckus1975bayesian] or simulated annealing [@henderson2003theory], we focus on particle based methods, namely on consensus-based optimization (CBO) as proposed in [@pinnau2017consensus].
-For an ensemble of particles $x=(x^1,\ldots, x^N)\in \mathcal{X}^N$ the update of the $i$ th particle is given as follows:
+Numerous techniques exist for derivative-free optimization, such as random or pattern search [@friedman1947planning;@rastrigin1963convergence;@hooke1961direct], Bayesian optimization [@movckus1975bayesian] or simulated annealing [@henderson2003theory].
+However, we focus on particle based methods, specifically on consensus-based optimization (CBO) as proposed in [@pinnau2017consensus].
+For an ensemble of particles $x=(x^1,\ldots, x^N)\in \mathcal{X}^N$ the update of the $i$ the particle is given as follows:

 $$
 x^i \gets x^i + dt\ \lambda\ (x^i - c_\alpha(x)) + \sigma\ |x^i - c(x)|\ \xi^i,
 $$

-with parameters $dt, \lambda,\alpha, \sigma >0$, consensus point $c(x)$ and noise $\xi^i \sim \mathcal{N}(0,1)$.
+where $dt, \lambda, \alpha, \sigma > 0$ are parameters, $c(x)$ is the consensus point, and $\xi^i \sim \mathcal{N}(0,1)$ represents noise.

-In this paper we present CBXpy and CBX.jl which provide Python and Julia implementations, respectively, for consensus-based interacting particle methods.
+In this paper we introduce CBXpy and CBX.jl, providing Python and Julia implementations, respectively, for consensus-based interacting particle methods.
 The zoo of different variants of CBO, such as consensus-based sampling (CBS) [@carrillo2022consensus] coined the acronym CBX.
-The Python and Julia implementations were developed in parallel, in order to provide a framework for researchers more familiar with either language.
-While we focused on having a similar API and core functionality in both packages, we took advantage of the strengths of each language and wrote idiomatic code.
+The Python and Julia implementations were developed concurrently to offer a framework accessible for researchers more familiar with either language.
+While ensuring a similar API and core functionality in both packages, we leveraged strengths of each language and wrote idiomatic code.

 ![Visualization of a CBO run for the Ackley function [@ackley2012connectionist].](JOSS.png){ width=50% }